-SLT Responsible:
+SLT Responsible: F Azad

-Next Review Date:
+Next Review Date: Autumn 2024 for 2025 entry

 The Holy Family Catholic School was founded by the Catholic Church to provide education for baptised Catholic children.
 The school is run by The Blessed Christopher Wharton Catholic Academy Trust as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government Articles of Association and seeks at all times to be a witness to Jesus Christ.